Table of contents

 IL23R: This gene codes for the interleukin 23 (IL-23) receptor.
 Found on the outer membrane of immune cells.
 When this receptor binds to its protein IL-3, it starts a signaling pathway through the immune cells that prompts an inflammatory response.

 IRGM: This gene codes for a protein that helps trigger autophagy in response to certain bacteria.

-In total, research has identified at least 200 genetic risk factors connected to the risk of developing the disease.
-The genetic interactions are complex, and it is largely believed that specific genetic mutations account for only a small percentage of disease prevalence.
+In total, research has identified at least 200 genetic risk factors connected to the risk of Crohn’s disease.
+The genetic interactions are complex, and most experts believe that specific genetic mutations account for only a small percentage of disease prevalence.

 Current Research on Crohn’s Disease [Updated July 2021]

-A recent study on how Crohn’s disease is influenced by genetics was published in 2017.
+A paper published in 2017 reports on how Crohn’s disease is influenced by genetics.
 This study explains how genetic factors are responsible for the pathological symptoms of the condition.

 In order to get a significant and accurate result, the researchers studied more than 600 Crohn’s disease patients.
 Overall, they identified and analyzed three genetic markers associated with Crohn’s disease: MHC, NOD2, MST1.
 These genes are all located in different sites that can be influenced by the alternation of genetic components and may be individually or collectively responsible for the different types of Crohn’s disease (ileal, ileocolonic, and colonic).

 Ultimately, the outcome of this study showed that individuals with these genetic markers are susceptible to Crohn’s disease.